Jokic scores 38, Nuggets beat Blazers 128-109 to even series - WHIZ News

 The Blazers took a 1-0 series lead last season on the eventual NBA-champion Los Angeles Lakers, before losing in five games.

-“We really don’t make any comparisons to last year,” Blazers coach Terry Stotts said.
+“We really don’t make any comparisons to last year,” Stotts said.
 “Denver’s a different team than the Lakers.”

 STRIKING A BALANCE